-Balancing security, privacy and usability is one of the first and most difficult tasks you'll face on your privacy journey.
-Everything is a trade-off: The more secure something is, the more restricting or inconvenient it generally is, et cetera.
-Often people find that the problem with the tools they see recommended is they're just too hard to start using!
+Balancing security, privacy, and usability is one of the first and most difficult tasks you'll face on your privacy journey.
+Everything is a trade-off: The more secure something is, the more restricting or inconvenient it generally is, etc. Often, people find that the problem with the tools they see recommended is that they're just too hard to start using!

-A threat model is a list of the most probable threats to your security/privacy endeavors.
+A threat model is a list of the most probable threats to your security and privacy endeavors.
 Since it's impossible to protect yourself against every attack(er), you should focus on the most probable threats.
-In computer security, a threat is a potential event that could undermine your efforts to stay private and secure.
+In computer security, a threat is an event that could undermine your efforts to stay private and secure.

-By focusing on the threats that matter to you, this narrows down your thinking about the protection you need, so you can choose the tools that are right for the job.
+Focusing on the threats that matter to you narrows down your thinking about the protection you need, so you can choose the tools that are right for the job.

-To identify what could happen to the things you value and determine from whom you need to protect them, you want to answer these five questions:
+To identify what could happen to the things you value and determine from whom you need to protect them, you should answer these five questions:

 - What do I want to protect?